 From remote times porcelain has been made in porcelain.
 Already in the XVIIth century, the oriental porcelain was very valued goods.
 Most was imported from porcelain and Japan by the Dutch Company of the East Indies.
 The oriental porcelain was a symbol of wealth, importance and a good taste.
 There is this the motive for which one began to think about the possibility of producing locally in Europe porcelain.
 The previous attempts of preparing porcelain had been a defeat, like the case of the “porcelain of Médici”.

 At the beginning of the XVIIIth century Johann Friedrich Böttger assured to have the formula to fulfill the sleep of the alchemists of turning materials without value into gold.
-When the elector of Saxony Federico Augusto I heard the Fortress on its works, it put him under its care and asked him to do gold for him.
+When the elector of Saxony Federico Augusto I heard the Fortress on his works, it put him under its care and asked him to do gold for him.
 For many years Johann Friedrich Böttger was not successful in its task.
 At the same time, Ehrenfried Walther von Tschirnhaus, a mathematician and scientist, was experimenting with the crystal manufacture trying to create porcelain.

 Tschirnhaus supervised Böttger and about 1707 Böttger began to give – reluctantly – its help in the Tschirnhaus experiments.
 When Tschirnhaus died suddenly, it seems that the recipe went on to hands of Böttger, which in less than one week he announced to the elector that it could make porcelain.
 Böttger perfected the formula and, with the help of its Dutch assistants, it did experiments related to the manufacture and the painting of tiles, preparing the suitable frame to begin the porcelain manufacture.
 In 1709, Augusto Fortress established the first Meissen manufacture and located the Böttger laboratory in the Albrechtsburg castle in Meissen.
 The production began officially in 1710.